From humble beginnings to the first commodore of the American Navy, Wexford native John Barry’s life is one of incredible maritime inspiration.

 There are two more statues of Barry – one at the entrance to Independence Hall in Philadelphia and another at Franklin Square Washington, D.C.

-Other marks of remembrance include the naming of four US Navy ships in his honour including the USS Barry (DDG-52) which is currently in operation.
+Other significant marks of remembrance include the naming of four US Navy ships in his honour including the USS Barry (DDG-52) which is currently in operation.